California's GMO labeling proposal in tight race

 Stacy Malkin, media director of Yes on 37 California Right to Know campaign, said her side is up against “nearly $1 million per day of negative deceptive advertising from the pesticide and junk food industries” and that opponents have failed to pull ahead, despite constantly hammering California voters with ads.

 “No on 37” would not disclose its advertising spending.
-Spokeswoman Kathy Fairbanks repeatedly has said that the group - which among other things was forced to change an ad after it misidentified its star as a Stanford University doctor - is simply underscoring flaws in the labeling proposal.
+Spokeswoman Kathy Fairbanks repeatedly has said that the group - which among other things has come under fire for misidentifying the star in some of its ads as a Stanford University doctor rather than as a fellow at a conservative think tank - says it is simply underscoring flaws in the labeling proposal.

 The United States does not require independent safety testing for GM crops before they go to market.